 - biologic agents

-A physical therapist can teach you the proper way to exercise Physical therapy is another option that can help reduce pain and improve flexibility.
+A physical therapist can teach you the proper way to exercise.
+Physical Therapy (PT) is another option that can help reduce pain and improve flexibility.
 In extreme cases, you may need surgery to repair or replace damaged joints and assistive devices such as canes, crutches, and grab bars.

 Excess weight stresses joints, so try to maintain a healthy diet and perform gentle exercises to improve your range of motion.
 Applying cold to joints can numb pain and ease swelling, and heat can soothe aching muscles.

 Stress can intensify symptoms, so stress-reducing techniques like tai chi, deep breathing exercises, and meditation may be helpful and relaxing.
 Most people with RA need eight to 10 hours of sleep a night.
 If that's not enough, try to nap during the day.

 People with RA have an increased risk of heart and lung diseases, so don't smoke!